TanyaH-create/Vehicle-Builder/README .md

 ## Tests
 To test the application:
 1. Ensure all dependencies are installed.
-2. Run the application and verify the output:
+2. Transpile and Run the application and verify the output:
     ```bash
-    node index.js
+    npm start

 ## Questions